 Since its initial implementation in 1999, customers continue to utilize E-ZPass as the preferred method of payment on the Authority's Expressway System.
-The success and convenience of E-ZPass is evident by the growing number of customers who pay via E-ZPass, from 44% in FY 2006 to 74% in FY 2020.
-As of February 28, 2021, the peak morning and evening rush hours on the Powhite Parkway and Downtown Expressway, E-ZPass usage exceeds 80%.
+The success and convenience of E-ZPass is evident by the growing number of customers who pay via E-ZPass, from 44% in FY 2006 to almost 75% in FY 2021.
+As of March 31, 2022, the peak morning and evening rush hours on the Powhite Parkway and Downtown Expressway, E-ZPass usage exceeds 82%.

 The Authority contracts with the Virginia Department of Transportation (VDOT) for the day-to-day operation of the E-ZPass program.
 Services provided by VDOT as part of this contract include E-ZPass transaction processing, customer account management, and violations processing.
 VDOT uses a fee structure designed to recover the costs of operating the E-ZPass program.
+The Authority estimates 77% of FY 2022 transactions will be collected via E-ZPass.